Description and Recent Reanalysis

 The weekly fields are available in binary files in:

 Documentation with sample source codes to read the data are available as README files in the above directories.The Data Support Section (DSS) of NCAR makes both available in ASCII at: http://rda.ucar.edu/datasets/ds277.0/

 A climatology based on the OI.v2 Reanalysis fields was developed at the Climate Prediction Center using the method of Reynolds and Smith (1995) and Smith and Reynolds (1998).
-This climatology is described in:
+The latest version is available at:

 Reynolds, R.W., 1988: A real-time global sea surface temperature analysis.
 J. Climate, 1, 75-86.